Having sensitive skin is tough.

 This feature allows you to adjust blade exposure depending on how mild or aggressive you want it to be.

 Let’s say your neck area is the most sensitive.
 Use the more aggressive setting on your cheek and lip area and then lower the setting when shaving your neck.

 This is the beauty of an adjustable – you don’t need two separate razors to do the job.

 But there is a learning curve when using an adjustable, particularly in terms of assembly and grip.

-There is a place for cartridge razor in your shaving tool bag and the biggest reason is time.
+There is a place for cartridge razors in your shaving tool bag, and the biggest reason is time.

 Five blade razors may cut close but cause more irritation because it has more blades.

 These products are also hard to clean because it has very little space between blades.